 EVIDENCE BITE: Possibly dexamethasone

-Dexamethasone: A single large randomized trial, only available in pre-publication as of this writing, found a 3% (NNT 33) absolute mortality reduction among >6000 subjects randomized to dexamethasone or no dexamethasone.
-This benefit seemed most robust among those receiving mechanical ventilation (nearly 12% reduction, or NNT of 8), while the drug may have harmed those who were least ill and who received the drug early in their course.
-The trial was not placebo controlled or blinded, important points of potential bias, and will need to be replicated under more rigorous conditions for confidence.
+Dexamethasone : A single, large randomized trial found a 3% (NNT 33) absolute mortality reduction among >6000 subjects randomized to dexamethasone or no dexamethasone.
+This benefit seemed most robust among those receiving mechanical ventilation (nearly 12% reduction, or NNT 8), while the drug may have harmed those least ill and who received the drug early in their course.
+The trial was not placebo-controlled or blinded, points of potential bias, and will need to be replicated under more rigorous conditions for confidence.
 However use of the drug after hospitalization in patients requiring oxygen seems like a wise approach given these data.
-We eagerly await further trials, as well as peer reviewed publication.
+We eagerly await further trials.

-Remdesivir: this nucleotide analog was developed to treat hepatitis, for which it failed, and later ebola, for which it also failed.
-The first published trial of 237 subjects in Wuhan, stopped early as the outbreak abated, nonetheless failed to show benefit in any measure (even viral load was unchanged, theoretically the drug’s mechanism of action).
+Remdesivir : this nucleotide analog was developed to treat hepatitis, for which it failed, and later ebola, for which it also failed.
+The first published trial of 237 subjects in Wuhan failed to show benefit in any measure (even viral load was unchanged, theoretically the drug’s mechanism of action).
 A second, larger trial of over 1000 subjects, however, found a 4-day benefit (15 vs. 11) in ‘time to recovery’, though no effect on mortality.
-Problematically, the primary outcome of this trial was changed after data collection began.
+Problematically, the primary outcome of this trial was changed after data collection began .
 The original primary outcome was “percentage of subjects reporting each severity rating on an 8-point ordinal scale” including death, mechanical ventilation, and other important endpoints.
-The new primary outcome, however, was not listed in the researchers’ original 30 outcomes of interest.
-Based on the drug’s history of failure our prior probability estimate for the effectiveness of remdesivir was low.
+The new primary outcome was not mentioned in the researchers’ original 30 outcomes of interest.
+Based on the drug’s history of failure our prior probability estimate for the effectiveness of remdesivir was very low.
 This combined with outcome switching and irregularities leave us skeptical.
 We await attempts to replicate this outlier result and hope to see future trials focus on mortality.

-Hydroxychloroquine: Excitement emerged in the wake of a case series suggesting HCQ reduced viral load; this was then refuted by a similar second series.
+Hydroxychloroquine : Excitement emerged in the wake of a case series suggesting HCQ reduced viral load; this was then refuted by a similar second series .
 At this point there are multiple systematic reviews of the effects of HCQ and CQ, some published, others pre-publication.
-Results from randomized trials are uniform (most recent example we know of here), though data are weak: no clinical benefit.
-One large, recent trial using HCQ for post-exposure (median 3 days post) also showed no benefit.
+Results from randomized trials are uniform ( including at least three rigorous , peer reviewed trials published in major journals ), though more and better data is always useful: no benefit and in at least one case well documented, considerable adverse effects.
+A large, recent trial using HCQ for post-exposure prophylaxis (median 3 days post) also showed no benefit.
 At this point there is ample data documenting adverse effects as well.
-The drug should therefore only be used in research settings.
+The drug should be used only in research settings.

 In summary, preliminary data support dexamethasone as a Covid-19- therapy that may reduce mortality or need for mechanical ventilation.
 No other agents appear to have demonstrated an important effect as of this writing.